10 Tips For Travel in Berlin, Germany

 Plan your route in advance (I carried a small notebook with my itinerary for the day).
 Note down route numbers and direction of travel, as well as the stop you are getting off at.
 This will make you feel much more confident in using the transport and not getting lost.
 I think we blended in so much that we were actually asked for directions from tourists and even a german elderly couple!

-Something else worth noting is to ensure you have a travel ticket to avoid hefty fines.
+Something else worth noting is to ensure you have a travel ticket to avoid hefty fines from undercover transport police.
 It costs approx £26 for a weekly travel ticket.
 You can even get them at the airport.
-Make sure it is validated with a timestamp for the duration of your stay (buy from tourist info at no extra cost for this) for hassle free travel!
+If you are staying for less than a week, then a Berlin Welcome Card is something worth investing in as it provides with your travel ticket as well as handy discounts in various attractions and restaurants.
+Make sure your ticket is validated with a timestamp for the duration of your stay (buy from tourist info at no extra cost for this) for hassle free travel!

 I had heard before I went to Berlin that the people can be "rude."
 I actually didn't find this to be true.
 It is simply that the people do not extend the same overly courteous attitude that we are so fond of in the UK.
 It's not such a bad thing.

 People will not hold doors open for you, or let you go first onto the train/tram/bus.
-They will happily nudge you out of the way to squeeze into a carriage.
+They will happily nudge you out of the way to squeeze into a carriage or sit next to you.
 The sooner you accept this, or even embrace it yourself, the better your trip will be!

-When obtaining cash, use a bank atm as opposed to the more handy atm's dotted around the city to limit any charges.
+When obtaining cash, use a bank atm as opposed to the more handy standalone atm's dotted around the city (you will recognise them when you see them) to limit any charges.

 We minimised the charges by getting a credit card that didnt charge extra for overseas transactions, and only charged interest on the cash withdrawn.
 We used this to withdraw cash, then paid the card at the end of each day or two.
 I think all in all it cost us about £1 for the week.
 Quite cheap in comparison to debit card charges.